-This leaves a final concern over manipulation of one market; an investor could decide to maximize something other than return and artificially keep the price up for one of the candidates; that was likely the case in Intrade market in 2012.
-If the public and press consider the market price valid, manipulating it can be a rational strategy as increased perceived likelihood of victory for a candidate may lead to increased support and engagement for that candidate, thus actually increasing the true likelihood of victory for that candidate [Simon 1954].
-Previous research has shown this to be a very difficult task in prediction markets [Rhode and Strumpf, 2008].
-To explore this possibility, we examined Intrade data on every sale of "Obama to Win" or "Romney to Win" contracts for the final two weeks of the election, from 5:00 AM ET on Tuesday, October 23 through 9:00 PM ET on Election Day, Tuesday, November 6, 2012.
+This leaves a final concern over manipulation of one market; an investor could decide to maximize something other than the return inside the market and artificially keep the price up for one of the candidates.
+We find evidence of such behavior in Intrade during the 2012 election.
+If the public and press consider the market price valid, manipulating it can be a rational strategy as increased perceived likelihood of victory for a candidate may lead to increased support and engagement for that candidate, thus actually increasing the true likelihood of victory for that candidate (Simon 1954).
+Previous research has shown that successful manipulation is a very difficult task in prediction markets (Rhode and Strumpf, 2008).
+To explore this possibility, we examined Intrade data on every sale of "Obama to Win" or "Romney to Win" contracts for the final two weeks of the election, from Tuesday, October 23 through Election Day, Tuesday, November 6, 2012.
 During that time period, one trader spent 35.0% of all money that supported Romney (i.e., either buying Romney to Win or selling Obama to Win).
 The amount of money is significant enough that we can assume that the trader would have lower costs if s/he chose to enter Betfair rather than Intrade.
 The trader could have made these purchases at about a 20-25% discount on Betfair (an average of about \$0.07 per share on \$0.30 per share purchases).
-We assume if the purchases were made on Betfair, they would have exacted upward pressure on the Romney price there; thus, you can consider this a conservative estimate.
+This is a conservative estimate: if the purchases were made on Betfair, they presumably would have exacted upward pressure on the Romney price there.
+Since this trader was not profit maximizing within the markets, we speculate the trader was maximizing something outside of the market like positive publicity for the candidate.